andy-goryachev-oracle/Test/doc/Experiments/NodeProperties.md

 ### Discussion

-Looking at the test test results above, I think we can come to a conclusion that this proposal does indeed provide a saving of ~520 bytes per `Node` instance, which translates into overall saving of several megabytes for a typical application of moderate complexity.
+Looking at the test results above, I think we can come to a conclusion that this proposal does indeed provide a saving of ~520 bytes per `Node` instance, which translates into overall saving of several megabytes for a typical application of moderate complexity.